Deepsk315/Student-CURD-EX/README.md

 3) Register Yourself
 4) After you login you can view all the students and you can delete or modify them

-*It is an basic application of CURD , yes more updation can be made.
+*It is an basic application of CRUD , yes more updation can be made.